nus-cs2030s/2223-s2/docs/labs/lab3-question.md

 ### Test Cases

 A series of test cases `Lab3.x.in` and `Lab3.x.out` are provided.
-Test cases for `x` $= 1 to 10$ duplicate the corresponding test cases of Lab 2, with the input format updated to allow additional input of L (max counter queue length).
+Test cases for `x` $= 1 to 10$ duplicate the corresponding test cases of Lab 2, with the input format updated to allow additional input of $L$ (max counter queue length).
 We set $L$ to $0$ in all these test cases.
 After your update your simulation to add counter queues, your code should still work for the scenarios in Lab 2 (except for small differences in the input and output format).

-Test case $x = 11$ to $13$ are test cases without entrance queue ($m = 0$).
+Test Case $x = 11$ introduces the new task type.
+Test case $x = 12$ to $14$ are test cases without an entrance queue ($m = 0$).
 The rest of the test cases test scenarios with both entrance and counter queues.

 ## Grading